Steed Lord

-Steed Lord is an Icelandic electronic house trio from Reykjavík, Iceland.
-The group is made up of three members, Svala, Mega, and Demo.
+Steed Lord was an Icelandic electronic house group from Reykjavík, Iceland.
+The group was made up of four members, Kali, MEGA, Demo and AC Bananas.

 Music career

-Inception

-Before the group was formed, singer/songwriter Svala Björgvinsdóttir had become a household name in the Icelandic music scene after releasing her 2001 album, The Real Me.
-A year after she had stopped performing, she was given a house beat as a birthday present from a friend and this beat evolved into the band's first song; "You".
-The band would then write and record their second song Dirty Mutha, a week after releasing You.

 Touring

 Starting in 2006, they played shows in their native Reykjavík, and soon after they were being booked to perform over Europe and North America.
 They have played in Portugal, France, Italy, Germany, the Netherlands, Norway, Denmark, Sweden, and the United Kingdom.
 During their tour of North America, they performed live with artists such as Chromeo, Girl Talk, Vampire Weekend, Klever, and Does It Offend You, Yeah?.
 In the fall of 2009, Steed Lord was asked to open for Peaches for a run of dates in Southern California.
 Additionally, they have performed at festivals including Winter Music Conference in Miami, Electronic Betas Festival in Austria and South By Southwest in Austin, Texas.

 2008 car accident

 On April 9, 2008, Steed Lord was involved in a near-fatal car accident on their way to the Keflavik International Airport as they were about to depart for a tour of Norway and Sweden.
 Their car collided head-on with another car coming from the opposite direction on a narrow and icy road.
 The band was taken to the hospital and placed in the intensive care unit.
-Mega suffered life-threatening internal injuries and had to undergo multiple surgeries to recover; Svala had internal bleeding, broken ribs, and minor back injuries.
-The demo had to undergo surgery for internal bleeding.
+Mega suffered life-threatening internal injuries and had to undergo multiple surgeries to recover and Demo had to undergo surgery for internal bleeding.
 By the end of July 2008, still not entirely recovered from the accident, the band set out on their first proper tour.